Evan-Hocking/ECM2434-Group-28/README.md

 ## Launching Service

-From the Parent Directory (where this file is located) enter the command `python Eco_Food_game/manage.py runserver
+From the Parent Directory (where this file is located) enter the command:
+`python Eco_Food_game/manage.py runserver`

 ## Clearing Score

-In the event it is thought a user is breaking rules enter the command `python Eco_Food_game/Food_Scanner/zero.py
+In the event it is thought a user is breaking rules enter the command:
+`python Eco_Food_game/Food_Scanner/zero.py`

 ## Credits